How to Run the Numbers on a Home Loan Refinance: A Worked Example

-In the spring of 2022, Ramesh and Sunita Kapoor bought a house in Pune for ₹68 lakhs.
+Imagine a family who bought a house in Pune for ₹68 lakhs.
 They put down ₹13 lakhs and financed the remaining ₹55 lakhs through a nationalized bank at 8.75% for a 20-year term.
-At the time, it felt like the best they could get — rates were climbing, the property they wanted was slipping away, and the EMI of ₹48,560 fit, just barely, within their monthly budget.
+At the time, it felt like the best they could get — rates were climbing, the property was slipping away, and the EMI of ₹48,560 fit, just barely, within their monthly budget.

-Two years later, Ramesh called me.
-A private-sector bank was offering him 8.05% on a balance transfer.
-His brother-in-law had done it and saved "a lot."
-But what did that actually mean?
-That's the question I helped him answer — not with gut feel, but with actual numbers laid out side by side.
+Two years later, a private-sector bank offers them 8.05% on a balance transfer.
+A relative did the same and "saved a lot."
+But what does that actually mean?
+That's the question worth answering — not with gut feel, but with actual numbers laid out side by side.
+The figures below are a worked illustration, but the method applies to any real refinance decision.

 Before evaluating any new offer, you have to know exactly where you are.
-After 24 EMI payments at ₹48,560, here's what the Kapoors' amortization schedule showed:
+After 24 EMI payments at ₹48,560 on a ₹55 lakh loan at 8.75%, the amortization schedule would look roughly like this:

 - Original principal: ₹55,00,000